Last Updated on 01/07/2023 by secretmoona

-Saint Paul de Vence is considered one of the most beautiful villages of France.
-If you want to experience a more provincial vibe, away from the hustle and bustle of Nice or Cannes, add the village to your itinerary.
+Saint Paul de Vence is considered one of the most beautiful villages in France.
+If you want to experience a more local vibe, away from the hustle and bustle of Nice or Cannes, add the village to your itinerary.

 Although I have been told that the village is over-touristy during the summer, I still believe it’s a charming town worth visiting.
 The tiny hilltop village has kept its authentic charm.
 Strolling the village’s cobbled streets, you will be able to experience not only the culture of the town but also beautiful architecture.